Skip to main content

 Northern Brazil is crossed by the Equator, so in much of the country (which is located south of the Equator), the seasons are reversed in comparison with Europe or North America.
 In the tropical zone, the peak of the rainy season is typically the austral summer, from December to March.

 Precipitation is generally quite abundant, since it exceeds 1,000 millimeters (40 inches) per year in most of the territory, however there is also an arid area, the north-east, where it even drops below 500 mm (20 in) per year.
-The rainiest area is the Amazon rainforest, where 2,000 to 2,500 mm (80 to 100 in) of rain typically fall per year.
+The rainiest area is the Amazon forest, where 2,000 to 2,500 mm (80 to 100 in) of rain typically fall per year.

 As regards to the amount of sunshine, the sunniest area of Brazil is the northeastern coast (see Natal, Fortaleza), where there are almost 3,000 hours of sunshine per year.
 In the south (see São Paulo), there are generally 1,800 to 2,100 hours of sunshine per year, but in the rainiest areas (see Santos) the amount drops to 1,650 hours.
 The least sunny area is the western Amazon, where there are generally 1,600 to 1,800 hours of sunshine per year.